Frequently Asked Questions

 How much time do I have to dedicate to the program?

-The retreats are very intensive requiring your attendance and engagement for the entire time.
+The online and in-person retreats are very intensive requiring your attendance and engagement for the entire time.
 Outside the retreats you will work on a project for your organization.
 The time varies for the project.
 It is typically associated with your own work.

 How large is each cohort?